-We are accepting applications for the May 2013 Accelerated BSN Option.
-Admission decisions for May 2013 will begin in fall 2012.
-There is no official deadline for applications.
-However, we encourage students to apply and have all supporting documents in as soon as possible.
+We are accepting applications for the May 2016 Accelerated BSN Option.
+The School of Nursing admits students on a rolling basis typically beginning in September.
+Although there is no official deadline for applications, we encourage students to apply and have all supporting documents in as soon as possible.

 The Accelerated BSN Option is an intensive three-semester, 12-month bachelor of science in nursing degree program designed for students who already have a bachelor's degree in another area of study.
-Students may also consider our Accelerated Generalist Master's of Science in Nursing program if they have a bachelor's degree in another area.
-In addition, current Saint Louis University undergradute students who have earned at least 77 credit hours, including those courses that meet the core graduation requirements at Saint Louis University may be eligible to apply for the option.
+Students may also consider our five semester, 21-month Accelerated Generalist Master's of Science in Nursing program if they have a bachelor's degree in another area.
+In addition, current Saint Louis University undergraduate students who have earned at least 77 credit hours, including those courses that meet the core graduation requirements at Saint Louis University may be eligible to apply for the accelerated option.